udda/multiload-ng/libmultiload/README.md

 This is a temporary README.
 You can get a better idea of how Multiload-ng works in top dicectory [README](../README.md).

-## Requirements
+## Build requirements

-You will need:
+In order to build Multiload-ng, you will need:

 - Autotools (`aclocal`, `autoconf`, `autoheader`, `automake`)
 - Gettext tools (namely `autopoint`, it's often located in `gettext-tools` package of your distro)
 - Libtool
 - GCC compiler.
 Library might compile with other compilers too, but GCC is the only one officially supported
-- A Linux distribution that's not too old (every system after 2010 is fine)
 - Optional: [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate documentation

 Consult your distro documentation for detailed instructions for getting all the requirements installed.

-## Dependencies
+## Dependencies, runtime requirements

 `libmultiload` has no external runtime dependencies.
+You don't have to install anything on target system.

+The only runtime requirement is a Linux kernel, with version starting from **2.6.36** (included).
+Any system after 2010 is just fine.

 ## Package contents